-- Any assets pledged as collateral by the institutions; - All rights and revenues (except Authority fees) under the financing agreement between the Authority and the institution; and - Investments pledged as collateral by the institutions and not included in restricted assets of the General Operating Fund, with a market value not less than \$3,081,999 and \$210,704 for Series T and Series 2-K, respectively.
+- Any assets pledged as collateral by the institutions; - All rights and revenues (except Authority fees) under the financing agreement between the Authority and the institution; and - Investments pledged as collateral by the institutions and not included in restricted assets of the General Operating Fund, with a market value not less than \$3,044,343 for Series T.

 During recent fiscal years, the Authority issued various bond series for the purpose of refunding previous bond series.
 A portion of the proceeds of the refunded bond issues was deposited with a trustee to pay principal and interest on the redemption of certain bond series.
 The remaining proceeds were deposited with a trustee with instructions to purchase certain investments such that the principal amount and accrued interest thereon will be sufficient to pay principal and interest on certain bond series upon redemption.
-Bonds will be called for at various dates from 1995 through 2001.
-At June 30, 2000, outstanding principal on the previous bond series was \$64,970,000.
+Bonds will be called for at various dates through 2004.
+At June 30, 2001, outstanding principal on the previous bond series was \$34,676,660.